 A differentiation room for small group work and individual support

 ECLC International Kindergarten, founded in 1969, is a non-profit organization for children aged from 2 to 6 years old.
-The kindergarten welcomes children from over 20 different countries and provides a high-quality English speaking program.
-The kindergarten focuses on developing the cognitive, emotional, social and physical potential of each child.
+The kindergarten welcomes children from over 20 different countries and provides a high-quality English-speaking program.
+The English kindergarten in Seoul focuses on developing the cognitive, emotional, social, and physical potential of each child.
 For more information on this kindergarten, please visit the ECLC International Kindergarten website here.

 Korea Kent Foreign School, founded in 1993 is a school that welcomes students from kindergarten to high school.
 The kindergarten sets several objectives for the children in different areas such as reading, writing, science, physical environments, fine motor skills, gross motor skills, home skills, social and work habits.
 For more information on this kindergarten, please visit the Korea Kent Foreign School website here.